 System Competence, Intervention Study, Test Development, Competence Structure, Soil Erosion ModelsAbstract

-The challenges within the context of global climate change reveal the relevance of a competent evaluation of complex human-environmental relations (system competency).
-By means of pre-post design the here presented empirical comparison study examines the changes of the contextual systems thinking of students (upper secondary level) using (1) an analogue soil erosion model, (2) a digital soil erosion model (simulation), respectively (3) a combination of both approaches with equal duration of each intervention.
-Based on the “Freiburg heuristic competence model of systems thinking” by Rieß, Schuler & Hörsch (2015), test items were developed referring to the subject soil erosion and the system competence test was validated.
-In addition, confirmatory factor analyses (CFA) confirmed a good model fit of the above-named four-dimensional competence model.
-The sample of the main study (n = 203) underwent analyses of variance (ANOVA).
-The mean value of system competence in the group that has experienced a combined analogue and digital intervention, was significantly higher compared to the group with mere computer simulation.
+The challenges within the context of global climate change illustrate the relevance of system competence for evaluating complex human-environmental relations.
+By means of pre-post design this empirical comparison study examines the changes of the contextual systems thinking of students using (1) analogue or (2) digital soil erosion models (simulation), respectively (3) a combination of both approaches.
+Based on the "Freiburg heuristic competence model of systems thinking", test items are developed and validated.
+Confirmatory factor analyses suggest a four-dimensional competence structure.
+Analyses of variance reveal a significant higher mean value of system competence in the group that has experienced a combined analogue and digital intervention compared to the group with mere computer simulation.

 Downloads